zhiyuoe/shadowagent/docs/related-works/reinforcement-learning.md

 # Reinforcement Learning
 {: .no_toc }

-Originally invented by a CS professor, reinforcement learning has shown a great potentional in games.
+Originally invented by a CS professor, reinforcement learning has shown great potential in games.
 {: .fs-6 .fw-300 }

 1. TOC